tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * One one approach is **supervised learning**, which involves a programmer feeding the algorithm valuable data learn from and make predictions.

+  * The other is **unsupervised learning**, where the **intelligent algorithm** learns on the fly without having seen any type of data before.
+The algorithm will identify all data points, cluster them, and use statistical analysis to make predictions.
+Eventually, the algorithm will learn for itself.

 Stimulate excitement by showing students example uses cases for machine learning.

 ### 3. Instructor Do: Review Homework (10 min)